How to Spot a Rotator Cuff Injury

 - Pain in your shoulder at night, especially when lying on the affected shoulder

 - Weakness or pain with raising your arm above your head or doing overhead activities

 - Inability to perform routine tasks, such as brushing hair, reaching for objects on shelves, etc.

 - Total range of motion in your shoulder is extremely limited

 If you have any of the symptoms listed above, you may have a rotator cuff injury or you may be suffering from a different shoulder condition.
 A shoulder doctor will be able to assess your shoulder and provide a precise diagnosis as well as treatment options available to you, including the latest in nonsurgical care and minimally invasive procedures.

-Our shoulder experts at Flagstaff Bone & Joint are dedicated to helping you repair and heal any shoulder damage you may be suffering from.
-To consult our experts, please call (928) 773-2280 or schedule an appointment online.
+Our shoulder experts at Flagstaff Bone & Joint are dedicated to helping you repair and heal any shoulder damage you may be suffering.
+To schedule an appointment, call (928) 773-2280 or request an appointment online.